Philosophy & Religion Quick Facts

 - Departmental student organizations: Philosophy & Religion Club, Art of Living Club and Students for Middle East Peace

-- The Philosophy & Religion Department includes 10 full-time and 2 part-time faculty members, all of whom hold a terminal degree (PhD or ThD) in their field.
+- The Philosophy & Religion Department includes 10 full-time and 2 part-time faculty members, all of whom hold a terminal degree (PhD or ThD) in their field from prestigious schools such as the University of Chicago and Princeton University.

 - Learn more about the faculty at truman.edu/philosophy-religion-faculty